Computer-Science-Association/mindturner-hints/README.md

 Q1.
 Same as stage 5.

+#### Stage 9:

+Q1.
+Open the image in notepad.

+#### Stage 10:

+Q1.
+(Hint 1) Crack the bit code.
+It contains a single word (all small letters).
+Use the word to find the map.

+(Hint 2) The map is a program in a (surprisingly) Turing complete language.

+#### Stage 11:

+Q1.
+The first thing is, you can always google.
+The second thing is, we're repeating patterns in how to find clues.

+#### Stage 12:

+Q1.
+(Hint 1) A decryption is needed.
+The algorithm is hinted in the poem.

+(Hint 2) We talk about a link to a memory.
+What is memory, if not a collection of images?
+What else is a passing collection of images?

 ## Updates:

 - Since many people were stuck on Stage 10, we have updated the hint to that directly on the portal.
 Find the updated statement.
+- Anywhere we feel like many people are stuck, we will upload the hint directly on the portal.
+- The solutions to all the stages will be released at the end of the contest, on this page itself.
+Stay tuned for the answers.
+- We will try to maintain the site for those who failed to attempt the event.
+(No guarantees).